Is This the New Era for Electronic Credit Trading?

 RFQ with AiEX eligible items

 At the other end of the electronic spectrum, we’re seeing an increase in adoption for much larger and complex trades that may include less liquid bonds.
 In this case, traders are using our Portfolio Trading protocol which allows them to package multiple bonds into a single basket of buys and sells, negotiate a portfolio level price, and execute the trade in a single electronic transaction.
 Portfolio trading allows institutional traders to quickly execute upwards of several hundred or thousands of line items – which historically would have taken a day or two of passing spreadsheets back-and-forth to resolve.
+U.S. and European clients of Tradeweb are now able to electronically execute portfolio trades at end-of-day prices, enabling them to more efficiently manage what are often their largest and most critical credit trades.

 Portfolio Trading against a reference price